LuanQBarbosa/code-optimization-project/README.md

 ```

 ### Parallel Normalization
 The second step of the algorithm did the matrix normalization, which is basically iterate over the matrix and divide each element by the highest value found previously.
-Since we do not have any critical sections, we don't need to declare private/shared variables, and thus the normalization code has become:
+Since we do not have any critical sections, we don't need to declare private/shared variables.
+To make sure the loop is fully parallelized, we use *collapse( 2 )* and thus the normalization code has become:
 ```C++
 #pragma omp parallel for collapse( 2 )
 for ( int i = 0; i < nVertices; i++ ) {